clulab/tomcat-text/wiki/The_Message_Bus.md

 ## Using the Message Bus

-First start the Message bus using the previously described procedure for your operationg system.
+First start the Message bus using the previously described procedure for your operating system.

-Next, subscribe to a Message Bus topic
+Next, subscribe to a Message Bus topic:

 ```
 mosquitto_sub -t my_test_topic
 ```

-Then publish a message on that topic
+Then publish a message on that topic:

 ```
 mosquitto_pub -t my_test_topic -m "Hello world!"